-Proposals are encouraged from a broad range of research topics while keeping in mind the three university research themes – "innovative learning,” "thriving organizations," and “sustainable communities, livelihoods and the environment."
+Proposals are encouraged from a broad range of research topics while keeping in mind the three university research themes – "innovative learning", "thriving organizations", and "sustainable communities, livelihoods and the environment".

-Applicants may hold only one RRU Internal Research grant at a time (but may hold this award simultaneously with the PDP awards).
-Applicants may apply for their next Internal Research Grant once they have submitted their final written report for the previous grant.
+Applicants may hold only one IGR at a time (but may hold this award simultaneously with internal grants noted above).
+Applicants may apply for their next IGR once they have submitted their final written report for the previous grant.
 Eligible applicants include: core faculty, deans, librarians.

 Recommendations for the grants by the Research Awards Committee will be based on the following criteria:

-Post-Award Project Changes
+Post-Award Project Change Requests

 For further information email rruinternalawards@RoyalRoads.ca.